Monon Bell: Other heists

 Another famous heist saw DePauw students stealing the bell from themselves.
 In 1967, concerned about the safety of the Bell from Wabash kidnappers, a group of DePauw students stole the bell from its resting place and buried it in the north end zone of DePauw's Blackstock Stadium.
 Very few students knew of its location, and many mistakenly believed it had been kidnapped by Wabash students.
-Shortly after the heist, the temperature dropped well below freezing and there was concern The Bell would inaccessible for the game.
+Shortly after the heist, the temperature dropped well below freezing and there was concern The Bell would be inaccessible for the game.
 Luckily, the ground thawed and The Bell was unearthed on game day.
 Wabash wound up leaving with the trophy after a 7–0 victory on the muddy turf.

 The Bell was last stolen in 1998 by Wabash students on Halloween.

 In 1998, after DePauw had secured the Bell, a fracas broke out on the field of Wabash's Byron P. Hollett Little Giant Stadium and DePauw students pulled down one of the Little Giants' goal posts.
 The Little Giant student body retaliated by charging the field.
 The melee was broken up by the local police, which used pepper spray to restrain the visiting crowd.
-As a result, following Monon Bell Classics have been played with added security and segregated fan sections along with transferring The Bell midway through the 4th quarter to a neutral location if the result of the game is still in doubt.
+As a result, following Monon Bell Classics have been played with added security and segregated fan sections along with transferring The Bell midway through the fourth quarter to a neutral location if the result of the game is still in doubt.

 Failed heists

 One other failed heist occurred by DePauw students.
 They had succeeded in stealing the bell and had the bell loaded into their car when their car wouldn't start.
 They were caught red-handed with the bell.
 They assumed that they would only get a slap on the wrist for the attempted heist.
-However, because the crime occurred in Montgomery County, where nearly all the judges are Wabash alumni, the students from DePauw got 1000 hours of community service.
+However, because the crime occurred in Montgomery County, where nearly all the judges are Wabash alumni, the students from DePauw got 1,000 hours of community service.

 In 2012, DePauw students nearly snatched the bell when several members of the Wabash fraternity Sigma Chi fell asleep guarding it, however they woke up when the bell accidentally rang.
 In the resulting melee, the handle to the bell was broken, but Wabash was able to retain it.

 In October 2017, three Wabash students wearing masks of Barack Obama and Donald Trump attempted to steal the bell from its display case at DePauw's Lilly Center in what is now known as the Failed Bipartisanship Heist.
 The students were intercepted on their way to a getaway truck after a DePauw police officer noticed the vehicle with its engine running during fall break; the would-be bandits also triggered a hidden pressure sensor, which alerted the DePauw and Greencastle City Police.
 Out of concern for the students' future employment prospects, the police, the schools, and the students agreed the students only punishment would be cleaning Blackstock Stadium after the game.
 Many Wabash alumni and other students assisted the clean-up following the game to lighten the burden on the apprehended students.